NielsHeltner/mdsd-assignment-1/README.md

 The class `CinemaScript` uses the internal DSL to populate the meta model, while the class `Cinema` acts as a main class.
 It invokes the `MetaModelExecutor`, passing it the populated meta model.
 It then invokes the methods of the `MetaModelTester` to showcase usecases of the system, and how it behaves.

 ## Additional notes
-Execute the main class `mdsd.instances.cinema.Cinema`.
+To run the project execute the main class `mdsd.instances.cinema.Cinema`.

 The project uses Maven for dependencies, and should be built with `mvn package` or similar.